Hosting and bandwidth provided by MacAce.net.

 The Geekbench benchmark shows that when custom configured with the Core i7 processor, the 11-Inch and 13-Inch models are roughly 27% and 8.5% faster than their respective stock models.

-Consequently, a quick calculation would conclude that the Core i7 upgrade is a good value for the 11-Inch model -- providing 27% more performance for 12.5% more money -- whereas the value of the upgrade for the 13-Inch model is more marginal.
+Consequently, a quick calculation would conclude that the Core i7 upgrade was a good value for the 11-Inch model -- providing 27% more performance for 12.5% more money -- whereas the value of the upgrade for the 13-Inch model was more marginal.

 Real-World Test Results